 1. Introduction to Archaeology (Anthropology 203) is required of all majors

 3. Three full academic courses in natural science, mathematics.
 Geology 120 and a course in statistics are strongly recommended and to be taken as early in the major as possible.
 Majors may also find GEOL 235 Applied GIS useful (this course has a prerequisite of GEOL 120).
-Other courses should be selected in close consultation with the major advisor and may include relevant courses in: Biology, Chemistry, Computer Science, Environmental Studies (courses that have the NS designation), Geology, Mathematics, Physics, and Statistics.
+Other courses should be selected in close consultation with the major advisor and may include relevant courses in: Biology, Chemistry, Computer Science, Environmental Studies (courses that have the NS designation), Geology, Mathematics, Statistics, and Physics.

 5. Senior Project: The Senior Project is a one-semester, or one-semester and Winter Term independent study that investigates a body of archaeological data, undertaken during the senior year.
 The Senior Project offers an opportunity to draw together an individual student’s curricular components and to apply the techniques that they have learned to a discrete corpus of material.
 The Senior Project can be undertaken as an independent course under the direction of a faculty member or as a research project on material culture within a course with an archaeological focus.
 In either case, students must enroll in Archaeological Studies 300 in consultation with the project advisor.
-Individual Senior Projects are supervised by a current member of the Archaeological Studies Program Committee.

 Research projects may potentially encompass, but are not limited to, the following areas:

 1. Analysis and investigation of individual archaeological artifacts, multiple archaeological objects, or corpora of archaeological artifacts